NHS 111

 Urgent and Emergency Care

-All walk-in patients, meaning those who do not arrive on an ambulance, must enter the building through the Urgent Treatment Centre entrance, where they will be signposted on the door to the right place for their needs.
+All walk-in patients (those who do not arrive on an ambulance) must enter the building through the Urgent Treatment Centre entrance, where they will be assessed and directed to the best place for treatment.